Town of Cary

 Overview: The Harrison Water Tank is an existing 1 MG elevated storage tank constructed in 1974.
 The tank interior was last coated in 2014.
 In March of 2022, Cary contracted with S&ME to perform a condition assessment of the tank.
 The condition assessment identified various areas of corrosion that are in need of rehabilitation both on the interior and exterior of the tank.
 This project will address the rehabilitation required at the tank to ensure its continued use well into the future.

-Schedule Update, fall 2025: Cary has awarded the project to Utility Service Co., Inc. Construction began September 2025.
-The contractor is making repairs to the tank and is working to blast and prime the interior of the tank.
-A containment shroud is expected to be installed in October for work on the exterior of the tank.
+Schedule Update, winter 2026: Cary has awarded the project to Utility Service Co., Inc. Construction began September 2025.
+The removal and replacement of the coatings on the interior of the tank have been completed.
+A containment shroud was installed in October for work on the exterior of the tank.
+Blasting, priming, and the intermediate coating of the exterior of the tank is complete.
+Application of the final coatings is in progress.

 Contact